Chern character for torsion-free ample groupoids: Introduction

-Motivated by these results, and our recent work on homology and $K$-theory of dynamical systems~\citelist{\cite{py:part-one}\cite{py:part-two}\cite{py:part-three}\cite{py:part-four}}, we look at the corresponding problems for \emph{ample} groupoids, namely étale groupoids with totally disconnected unit space.
-While this assumption might seem restrictive, it is worth pointing out that a reduction-to-transversal technique, which preserves Morita equivalence and \emph{a fortiori} homological invariants, in many cases associates ample groupoids to systems whose underlying topological spaces are \emph{not} totally disconnected (see~\cite{put:spiel}).
-Indeed, this class of groupoids is prevalent in the theory of dynamical systems, including generalized solenoids, systems associated to self-similar group actions, and tiling spaces~\cites{yi:sol,nekra:crelle,bm:hom,kelput:til}.
+In this paper we look at such problems for torsion-free ample groupoids, namely étale groupoids with totally disconnected unit space $G^{(0)}$, and torsion-free isotropy groups at each point of $G^{(0)}$.
+This class of groupoids is prevalent in the theory of dynamical systems, including symbolic dynamics, generalized solenoids, self-similar group actions, tiling spaces, and a class of hyperbolic dynamical systems (Smale spaces)~\cites{kelput:til,nekra:crelle,bm:hom}.

-Our main contribution is the construction of a \emph{generalized Chern character} map, going from the domain of the Baum--Connes assembly map for $G$, which we denote below by $K_*^{\mathrm{top}}(G,C_0(G^{(0)}))$, to the homology groups of $G$ with coefficients in the constant sheaf of rational numbers, denoted $H_{\ast}(G,\dQ)$.
+Our main contribution is the construction of a generalized Chern character map, going from the domain of the Baum--Connes assembly map for $G$, which we denote below by $\rK_*^{\mathrm{top}}(G; C_0(G^{(0)}))$, to the homology groups of $G$ with coefficients in the constant sheaf of rational numbers, denoted $\rH_{\ast}(G; \dQ)$.